dineshkadm/WSO2-APi-Integrator/README.md

 ### Issues so far
 ** The API manager is rejecting request for authentication token even if correct token and header key is used, it never validates the token.
+The API is published and added subscription.

-** The mediators throws unsupported error at runtime when reach to validate.
+** The validate mediator failsT - he mediators throws unsupported operation OMException error at runtime when it reach to validate.
 The json schema file was added in repository at _system/config

 	 <validate>
       <schema key="conf:/getcustomer.json"/>